How Long To Keep Divorce Papers: Forever (6 Reasons Why)

 Most legal experts recommend keeping at least some of the divorce documents forever as there are at least 6 reasons why those documents may be needed in the future and worth having around.

-Individuals who have already shredded or misplaced divorce documents have nothing to worry about as obtaining new copies is a fairly simple process which can be completed through the courts or through the office of the attorneys that were involved.
+Individuals who have already shredded or misplaced divorce documents have nothing to worry about as obtaining new copies is a fairly simple process that can be completed through the courts or through the office of the attorneys that were involved.

-In fact, they can easily be checked using a name based background check in the state where the divorce was filed.
+In fact, they can easily be checked using a name-based background check in the state where the divorce was filed.

 The following guide explains 6 reasons why the answer to how long to keep divorce records is forever.

-Is There Any Reason to Keep Divorce Papers?
+Is There Any Reason To Keep Divorce Papers?
 (Yes, There’s 6)

 Many individuals may have the desire to shred many if not all of their divorce papers once a divorce is finalized.
 Although these papers may contain lots of painful memories that individuals will not be keen on revisiting, many of these documents will have important legal information that may need to be referenced at a later date.

 Keep in mind, based on some details of the divorce there may be tons of paperwork that is simply no longer needed or has an extremely low chance of ever being relevant again in the future.
-This is especially common howwith more complex divorces that may have dragged out for months, resulting in boxes of correspondence between lawyers, discovery, affidavits, and more.
+This is especially common with more complex divorces that may have dragged out for months, resulting in boxes of correspondence between lawyers, discovery, affidavits, and more.
 In this case, most of these documents that were simply used as evidence for the divorce proceedings can be thrown out.

 Another option is to scan the documents and store them electronically, however, all these documents should already be kept on file with the court where the divorce proceedings occur, so any document can be obtained in an emergency.